AsyncDisplayKit/Documentation/docs/_docs/layout-transition-api.md

 Nodes are inserted before your implementation of `animateLayoutTransition:` is called and this is a good place to manually manage the hierarchy before you begin the animation.
 Removals are preformed in `didCompleteLayoutTransition:` after you call `completeTransition:` on the context object.
 If you need to manually perform deletions, override `didCompleteLayoutTransition:` and perform your custom operations.
 Note that this will override the default behavior and it is recommended to either call `super` or walk through the `removedSubnodes` getter in the context object to perform the cleanup.

-Passing NO to `transitionLayoutWithAnimation:` will still run through your `animateLayoutTransition:` and `didCompleteLayoutTransition:` implementations with the `[context isAnimated]` property set to NO. It is your choice on how to handle this case — if at all.
+Passing `NO` to `transitionLayoutWithAnimation:` will still run through your `animateLayoutTransition:` and `didCompleteLayoutTransition:` implementations with the `[context isAnimated]` property set to `NO`.
+It is your choice on how to handle this case — if at all.
 An easy way to provide a default implementation this is to call super:

 <div class = "highlight-group">
 <span class="language-toggle">